 Morton's neuroma can cause a very painful burning or sharp pain in your foot that feels worse when you walk.
 It may feel like a small lump inside the ball of your foot.
 It is usually between the third and fourth toes, but it can also be between other toes.

 A doctor can usually diagnose a Morton's neuroma by doing a physical exam and asking about your symptoms.
 The doctor may also do an ultrasound, X-ray, or MRI to be sure.

 How is Morton's neuroma treated?

-If these steps do not relieve your symptoms, your doctor may have you use special pads or devices that spread the toes to keep them from squeezing the nerve.
-In some cases, a doctor may give a steroid shot to reduce swelling and pain.
-If these treatments do not help, your doctor may suggest surgery.
+If these steps don't relieve your symptoms, your doctor may have you use special pads or devices that spread the toes.
+This can help keep them from squeezing the nerve.
+In some cases, you may get a steroid shot to reduce swelling and pain.
+If these treatments don't help, your doctor may suggest surgery.

 Copyrighted material adapted with permission from Healthwise, Incorporated.
 This information does not replace the advice of a doctor.